 The Group adopts a practice to continuously seek alternative banking facilities which provide competitive interest rates to finance and/ or refinance its working capital requirements.
-The Group has entered into an interest rate swap with a notional contract amount of RM6,268,000 (2013: RM8,509,000) in order to achieve an appropriate mix of fixed and floating rate exposure within the Group's policy.
+In the previous financial year, the Group has entered into an interest rate swap with a notional contract amount of RM6,268,000 in order to achieve an appropriate mix of fixed and floating rate exposure within the Group's policy.